BYO Azure Account¶

 You’ll use these values for the Xi Frame setup below.

-BYO cloud accounts can be created within one of two different contexts of Frame’s logical hierarchy (the “customer” or the “organization” tier).
+BYO cloud accounts can be created either at the “customer” or “organization” tiers of Frame’s logical hierarchy.
 More information about Frame’s hierarchy concepts can be referenced here.

 Go to the Frame Admin view.